ollec21/Strategy-BearsPower/README.md

-# BBPower
+# Bears Power
-Strategy based on the Bulls/Bears Power indicator.
+Strategy based on the Bears Power indicator.